karansag/jquery-futures/README.md

 Chaining style
 ----
 Note that all results from the previous functions can be chained, OOP-style.
-Also, we expose a Future constructor if you want to kick things off with it *(note: the constructor name could be changing, as exporting two globals seems like too much)*.
+Also, we expose a future function to kick off your promises' enhancements

     var d = $.Deferred()
     var f = future.map(d, ..).flatMap(..).handle(...)
-    var g = Future(d).map(...).flatMap(...).handle(...) // f and g are equivalent
+    var g = future(d).map(...).flatMap(...).handle(...) // f and g are equivalent

 Testing